OSGeo/grass-website/content/news/2023_12_19_annual_report.md

 In June, Martin Landa gave a [State of GRASS GIS](https://ctu-geoforall-lab.github.io/grass-gis-talk-foss4g-2023/foss4g2023.html) talk at global FOSS4G in Prizren, Kosovo.

-At the end of August, Caitlin Haedrich and Anna Petrasova promoted GRASS GIS OpenGeoHub Summer School with a workshop on [Parallelization of geoprocessing workflows in GRASS GIS and Python](https://github.com/ncsu-geoforall-lab/opengeohub-2023).
+At the end of August, Caitlin Haedrich and Anna Petrasova promoted GRASS GIS at the OpenGeoHub Summer School with a workshop on
+[Parallelization of geoprocessing workflows in GRASS GIS and Python](https://github.com/ncsu-geoforall-lab/opengeohub-2023).

 In October, a team from NC State University participated in FOSS4G North America in Baltimore with a series of talks and workshops: